Lapa, Rio de Janeiro: Culture

-The neighborhood offers a melting pot of diverse urban tribes, an attractive quality for those who love to go out and keep the night alive.
+The neighborhood hosts a melting pot of diverse urban tribes.
 Since the 1950s, Lapa has been referred to as "Montmartre Carioca."
 Intellectuals, artists, politicians, and especially the people of Rio have come together to celebrate samba, forró, MPB (música popular brasileira), choro, and, more recently, electronic music and rock.

 The major thoroughfares, Mem de Sá, Rua do Riachuelo, and Lavradio, feature attractions such as the Sala Cecília Meireles, which is considered one of the best concert venues for chamber music in Rio.

-The Public Promenade, the National School of Music, the Church of Our Lady of Lapa do Desterro, and the Escadaria Selarón stand as monuments for tourists who want to explore the architecture of old Rio.
+The Public Promenade, the National School of Music, the Church of Our Lady of Lapa do Desterro, and the Escadaria Selarón are historic monuments of old Rio.

 Music

-Popular nightlife attractions include the famous Asa Branca, a key venue for forró; Bar Semente, where artists such as Teresa Cristina and the group Casuarina have performed; Ernesto; Sacrilégio Café Cultural; Rio Scenarium; and Carioca da Gema, where samba reigns supreme.
-The venue Lapa 40 Graus, which recently opened on Rua do Riachuelo next to the traditional Democratic Club, offers space for dancing samba, choro, and gafieira.
-Those who prefer electronic music and rock concerts can enjoy Progress and Casting Flying Circus, which opened in 2004.
+The quarter contains multiple well regarded music venues, including theAsa Branca, a key venue for forró; Bar Semente, where artists such as Teresa Cristina and the group Casuarina have performed; Ernesto; Sacrilégio Café Cultural; Rio Scenarium; and Carioca da Gema, where samba is the central genre.
+The venue Lapa 40 Graus, on Rua do Riachuelo next to the Democratic Club, is a space for dancing samba, choro, and gafieira.
+Electronic music and rock concerts venues include Progress and Casting Flying Circus, which opened in 2004.
 There are also numerous bars and venues catering to all tastes.